-Video: Guitarist Jimmy Herring's Instrumental Version of Led Zeppelin's "Since I've Been Loving You"
+Jimmy Herring's Version of Led Zeppelin's "Since I've Been Loving You" Might Blow Your Mind

-However, back in November, the Huffington Post shared a cover of Led Zeppelin's "Since I've Been Loving You" by a New York City band called Heavy English, claiming it would "melt your face off."
+However, the Huffington Post recently shared a cover of Led Zeppelin's "Since I've Been Loving You" by a New York City band called Heavy English, claiming it would "melt your face off."

-You can check out Heavy English's version of the song below (featuring the impressive Sal Bossio on guitar and vocals) and decide just how face melting it is.
-We agree it's pretty cool.
+You can check out Heavy English's version of the song below (featuring the impressive Sal Bossio on guitar and vocals) and decide just how face-melting it is.

 For those of you who don't know, the fleet-fingered Herring's resume includes the Allman Brothers Band, Widespread Panic, Phil Lesh and Friends, the Ringers and much more.
 For more about Herring and his current projects, visit jimmyherring.net.
 For more about Heavy English, visit them on Facebook.